bookofproofs/bookofproofs.github.io/_sources/history/19th-century/herglotz.md

 title: Herglotz, Gustav
 born: 1881
 died: 1953
-keywords: Herglotz, relativity, seismology, mechanics, Fourier, elasticity, magnetism
+keywords: gustav herglotz,herglotz
-description: Gustav Herglotz was a mathematician who made significant contributions to relativity, seismology, mechanics, Fourier, elasticity and magnetism.
+description: Gustav Herglotz was a Czech-born German mathematician best known for his works on the theory of relativity and seismology.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---